thetorangi/thetorangi/README.md

 # 👋 Hello!
 KARMA here

-🎓 I'm currently pursuing MCA at VJTI.<br>
-💻 I'm passionate about Web Development and currently learning Django.<br>
-⚡ I'm also strengthening my DSA skills in Python.<br>
+🎓 Pursuing MCA at VJTI with a strong interest in Web Development and Data Structures & Algorithms.
+Currently focused on Django for backend development and enhancing problem-solving skills using Python.

-🚀 Enthusiastic about building scalable applications, writing efficient code, and exploring new technologies.
+🚀 Passionate about building scalable applications, optimizing code efficiency, and exploring new technologies.
+Always eager to learn and collaborate on innovative projects.

-📌 Always eager to learn and collaborate on exciting projects!
+📌 Open to contributions, discussions, and new opportunities!

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/shrinath-torangi) [![email](https://img.shields.io/badge/Email-D14836?logo=gmail&logoColor=white)](mailto:torangisb@gmail.com)